W@

 Examples of W@ in Sentences

-Here are examples of W@ being used in conversations:
+Here are examples of W@ in conversations:

 • Geoff: I bet you I could stop gambling.